-- Graduate students will develop teaching skills in a program supervised by faculty and will gain classroom self-confidence and effectiveness. - (2) Departments will improve their teaching mission from the presence of teaching assistants who are better prepared for the classroom and laboratory, from faculty members who have a heightened awareness of teaching and teaching issues and from an enhanced reputation for their graduates.

-(3) The university will demonstrate its commitment to excellence in undergraduate and graduate education.
+- Graduate students will develop teaching skills in a program supervised by faculty and will gain classroom self-confidence and effectiveness. - (2) Departments will improve their teaching mission from the presence of teaching assistants who are better prepared for the classroom and laboratory, from faculty members who have a heightened awareness of teaching and teaching issues and from an enhanced reputation for their graduates. - (3) The university will demonstrate its commitment to excellence in undergraduate and graduate education.

-The program is primarily for graduate teaching assistants and those who have opportunities for teaching practice and evaluation, such as holders of the University of Alberta and the FS Chia PhD Scholarships.
 Participation of students who can find equivalent approved teaching experience outside of the usual teaching assistant setting is also welcomed and encouraged.
 The program will normally be completed over a two-year period.

-More information can be found at the University Teaching Program website www.ualberta.ca/~uts/UTP.html
+More information can be found at the University Teaching Program website www.ualberta.ca/gradstudies/utp/teach.html

-172.3 Faculty of Graduate Studies and Research Outreach Program
+182.3 Faculty of Graduate Studies and Research Outreach Program